Artur112/Brain_Tumour_Segmentation/readme.md

 Run train.py for training, segment.py for segmenting test scans (performing inference) and evaluate.py for evaluating the results of those segmentations.
 Basic code also written to perform survival prediction with a random forest classifier in surv_prediction folder.

+Old Code and might have many issues.
+I suggest changing the dataloading part to loading from hdf5 files instead of npz files, will significantly speed up training.
+Also performing inference on the full sized BraTS volumes might cause issues.
+I suggest resampling images to the given patch size, performing inference on those downsampled volumes and then resampling back to the original BraTS size.